rockettheme/docs/Docs/joomla/templates/quasar/INDEX.md

 ### Gantry Framework

 The most noticeable feature of Quasar is most certainly its incorporation of the new Gantry Framework.
-Gantry is, as a basic definition, A framework used for assembling, building and maintaining a RocketTheme template.
+Gantry is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme template.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of Joomla.

 ### CSS Dropdown Menu